-The prescribed GBP-based risk-free interest rate curve has increased for all durations over 2022.
+Over 2023, the prescribed GBP-based risk-free interest rates have reduced for most of the future durations.

 Persistency

 Persistency assumptions include full surrender/transfer assumptions and partial withdrawal assumptions, which impact the expected outstanding duration of the business and hence are an important driver for the expected future cash flows within the technical provisions calculation.